-Industrial fiberglass grating used for FRP flooring offers companies rigid strength but the ability to absorb impact, guide away liquids and withstand harsh environments or exposures.
+Industrial fiberglass grating products, also known as FRP flooring offers companies rigid strength but the ability to absorb impact, guide away liquids and withstand harsh environments or exposures.
 By offering a lightweight, low-maintenance solution many companies are able to integrate FRP flooring into their deck needs.
 Fiberglass reinforced plastic from an industrial FRP supplier moves beyond just standard grating.
-We are able to offer materials suitable to replace steel and concrete decks plus deliver panelized options that serve both pedestrian and vehicle traffic.
+We are able to offer materials suitable to replace steel and concrete decks plus deliver penalized options that serve both pedestrian and light vehicle traffic.

 While the industry constantly asks: what is FRP and what can it do?
 Marco Fiberglass views it as the go-to option to replace existing flooring and grating with a high-quality, reliable product that maintains quality long after the initial job or install is complete.